 Assessing Sanford's land use establishes patterns of growth and development throughout the town.
-This chapter analyzes 2017 Broome County Parcel Data, provided by the assessor.
+This chapter analyzes 2023 Broome County Parcel Data, based on information provided by the town assessor.
 While this is the most reliable and complete land use data source, there are some limitations.
-For example, assessments are not completed on a regular basis, and properties uses can be misclassified depending on the individual assessor and their knowledge of the property.
-There are 56,594 tax parcel acres which primarily contains a mix of residential, vacant, wild/forested, and agricultural uses.
+For example, assessments are not completed on a regular basis, and property uses can be misclassified depending on the individual assessor and their knowledge of the property.

+There are 2,221 tax parcels covering 56,106 acres which primarily contains a mix of residential, vacant, wild/forested, and agricultural uses.
 A land use map for the entire town is included in the Appendix.
 The following descriptions provide a brief overview of the land use types that exist within Sanford.